chikiulo/yisi/src/cmdlp/README.md

 alpha=10
 smooth=no
 ```
 Notice that switches are set rather than flipped from an assumed current position.
-For containers as values, you can either give the name on multiple rows, give multiple values  on a single line, or any mix of the two strategies (there is no way to &ldquo;reset&rd1uo; the container).
+For containers as values, you can either give the name on multiple rows, give multiple values  on a single line, or any mix of the two strategies (there is no way to &ldquo;reset&rdquo; the container).

 ### Other files
 Sometimes it is useful to have a whole file be part of the parameters to your program.
 In the `grep` example, `grep` allows you to give a file containing patterns to match, which is extremely useful every now and then.
 It may also be useful to be able to separate output more finely than is possible with standard out/error/log.